TheOriginalGeez/Cupid/README.md

 # What To Expect

 Decent graphics, good performance, a tame but comprehensive SexLab experience and plenty of extra content to explore.
-Combat is challenging and fast paced, you progress and level fast.
+Combat is fast and challenging but very fair, you progress and level fast.
 I no longer provide support for adding anything to the list.

 # Requirements